 Wait a minute.
 I couldn’t think like that.
 I wasn’t supposed to get pissed off so easily.
 This is just a challenge, I started repeating to myself.
 I can beat this.
 I am in control.
 Every time the meterstick slapped me again, I repeated it again: This is just a challenge.
 Every time the hunger invaded my mind again, I repeated it: This is just a challenge.
 I am in control.

 Time dragged on.
 I was locked in the routine.
 Trapped in the chair, getting stiffer and more restless by the minute.
-Yali wouldn't even let me look up from the table.
-I noticed that the shadows were at a different angle than they used to be.
+Yali wouldn’t even let me look up from the table.
+The sunlight from the window was at a different angle than last time I’d noticed it.
 How long had it been?